mediapathic/mediapathic.github.io/docs/index.md

 ## Fear No Deadline

 I often work with clients in academia operating in a collaborative environment where papers are mutable up to the last minute.
 I am used to scheduling my work such that I am one of the last people to touch a paper, in order that I can correct any errors that get introduced in late-night deadline crunches.
-I generally use [Overleaf](https://www.overleaf.com/) with clients, and am comfortable with raw $$LaTeX$$.
+I generally use [Overleaf](https://www.overleaf.com/) with clients, and am comfortable with raw \LaTeX.

 If you would like to know more, you might wish to visit my [rate sheet](sccp-ratesheet).
 If you would like to see what other clients have to say about working with me, please see my [testimonials page](sccp-testimonials).
 [This page](sccp-questionnaire) will tell you everything we will need to get started.
 If you are already excited to work with me and just want to get started, or if you have any questions, please do send an email to [mediapathic@gmail.com](mailto:mediapathic@gmail.com).
 I look forward to working with you!